ingeniala/heybluekata/ADRs/adr-analytics.md

 ## Summary

-One of the main decisions we had to made is to choose the best Analytics engine that supports the Hey Blue requirements.
+One of the main decisions had to made is to choose the best Analytics engine that supports the Hey Blue requirements.

 ### Alternatives